Fraktality/Destructor/README.md

 # Destructor

-A simple and elegant pattern for cleaning up objects and tasks, in under 40 lines of code.
+A simple pattern for cleaning up objects and tasks, in under 36 lines of code.

 ## API